JonasCandido/todolist-api-springboot/README.md

 # Todo List API

-## Technologies used in the project
+## Technologies used in the project and requirements
+- Java 17(OpenJDK 17.0.16 or higher)
+- Maven 3.8.1 or higher
 - Spring Boot
 - Postgres(development)
 - H2(tests)